 - Storing the data.
 Data must be stored and kept safe until it’s required for business intelligence or analysis purposes.
 The primary options include storage on in-house servers or computers and cloud storage.
 Many companies are opting for cloud storage now, as it reduces the expense of buying and maintaining hardware, allows for easy redundancy to ensure data is almost always available, and makes it possible to work with expert vendors who can ensure speed of data access and security of information.

 - Retrieving the data.
-In a small business, this may be as simple as opening up a spreadsheet that contains your list of customers.
-However, if you have large data sets, you may need to query databases with special reporting language, such as SQL.
-Many software vendors provide out-of-box data programs for small and mid-size business with prebuilt queries, which reduces reliance on analytical and technical personnel to pull regular data and reports.
+This may be as simple as opening up a spreadsheet containing your customer list in a small business.
+However, if you have large data sets, you may need to query databases with a special reporting language, such as SQL.
+Many software vendors provide out-of-box data programs for small and mid-size businesses with prebuilt queries, which reduces reliance on analytical and technical personnel to pull regular data and reports.